jethornton/flexgui/docs/source/plotter.rst

 Display
 -------

-Some items in the plot can be turned on or off and note the program limits default to metric for now.
+The DRO can be customized by turning on or off different parts using either a QCheckbox or a Menu.

-.. csv-table:: Display Control Options
+.. csv-table:: Display Checkbox Options
    :width: 80%
    :align: center
+   :widths: 40 40 40

 	Function, Widget, Object Name
 	View DRO, QCheckBox, view_dro_cb